vaibhav-kona/notes-app/README.md

 - Setup prettier for ide (https://prettier.io/docs/en/editors.html)
 - Enable format on save in vscode, webstorm
 - CRA uses internal eslint as lint output that comes with the Separate eslint config is not added since this will only help with feedback when plugin is installed in the editor as

+## Server mock
+- Install json-server globally
+`npm install -g json-server`
+- db.json has the initial base data.
+This can be updated as needed to test different scenarios
+- `yarn start:server` to start the server for the mock apis

+## Pre commit
+Before each commit is done
+1. prettier is run to ensure the code styling stays consistent
+2. testing suite is run to catch regressions